weycash-project/weycash/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see the section *Disable-Wallet mode* below).

-Build Monacoin Core
+Build WeyCash Core
 ------------------------

-1. Clone the Monacoin Core source code and cd into `monacoin`
+1. Clone the WeyCash Core source code and cd into `monacoin`

         git clone https://github.com/monacoinproject/monacoin
         cd monacoin

-2. Build Monacoin Core:
+2. Build WeyCash Core:

-    Configure and build the headless Monacoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless WeyCash Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.